How to watch the Royal International Horse Show at Hickstead on TV - Horse & Hound

-This year’s Longines Royal International Horse Show (RIHS) at Hickstead’s All England Jumping Course will be packed with big names and top-class sport.
+This year’s BHS Royal International Horse Show (RIHS) at Hickstead’s All England Jumping Course will be packed with big names and top-class sport.

 There is no terrestrial TV coverage of the show this year.

-On Wednesday 26 July, all the action from the international arena will be livestreamed via a single camera on both Hickstead.TV.
+On Wednesday 25 July, all the action from the international arena will be livestreamed via Hickstead.TV.

-Friday 28 July is Nations Cup day at Hickstead.
-TV in the UK and Ireland can watch the class live on Sky Sports (Viewers without a Sky Sports subscription can purchase a Now TV day pass to watch).
+Friday 27 July is Nations Cup day at Hickstead.
+TV in the UK and Ireland can watch the class live on Sky Sports Action (Viewers without a Sky Sports subscription can purchase a Now TV day pass to watch).
 Online coverage will be available to FEITV subscribers outside the UK and Ireland.

-This year’s coverage will include a full-scale broadcast, including commentary, of both the British Horse Society Supreme Ridden Horse Championship and the De La Hey Family Supreme Pony Championship for the first time.
+This year’s coverage will include a full-scale broadcast, including commentary, of both the British Horse Society Supreme Ridden Horse Championship and the De La Hey Family Supreme Pony Championship.

 Royal International Horse Show on TV